 Burst of Innovation - Unlocking the “I” in Innovation

-On any given day in work and life, how many processes do you have to follow, systems do you have to access, and initiatives are you a part of?
+On any given day, how many processes do you have to follow?
+How many systems do you have to access?
+And, how many initiatives are you a part of?
 If you’re like most of us, it probably numbers in the hundreds.
-But here’s the question: how many of those processes, systems, initiatives are you truly engaged in and excited about?
-The reality is probably not very many, perhaps even none!
+But here’s a better question.
+How many of these processes, systems and initiatives are you truly engaged in and excited about?
+In reality?
+Probably not very many and perhaps even none!

 Why does this matter?
-When people aren’t engaged, they don’t do their best within the process or system.
-They choose to put in the minimum amount of effort necessary to get by because it is not something that works for them.
-What this results in is initiative fatigue.
+When you aren’t engaged, you don’t do your best within the process or system.
+You may choose to put in the minimum amount of effort necessary to get by because most, or none, of this works for you.
+What you've most likely fallen into is initiative fatigue.

 How Initiative Fatigue Affects Innovation

-In a world full of processes, systems and initiatives that we’re expected to keep up with, it can be exhausting just trying to get by - particularly if we don’t feel like these processes and systems work for us.
-Especially when it comes to innovation efforts, initiative fatigue can be a real creativity-killer.
+In a world full of processes, systems and initiatives, it can be exhausting just trying to get by, particularly if you don’t feel like these processes and systems work for you.
+And, when you've been thrown into a new innovation effort, initiative fatigue can be a real creativity killer.

-Picture this: Your organization has the latest-and-greatest innovation system that’s all the rage, that’s supposed to help you ideate, but for some reason, it just doesn’t work.
-It’s a one-size-fits-all process, yet somehow, it doesn't fit you.
-You feel out of sorts, like a square peg in a round hole, and this makes you feel like you’re not innovative.
+Picture this: Your organization purchased the latest-and-greatest innovation system.
+It's supposed to help you ideate, but for some reason, it just doesn’t work.
+It’s supposed to be a one-size-fits-all process, yet somehow, it doesn't fit you.
+You feel like a square peg in a round hole and in turn feel like you’re not innovative.

-This happens far more often in organizations than we would like to think, and I know this from experience.
-The outcome is often that people start to feel exhausted and fatigued within this system.
+This happens far more often in organizations than we would like to think.
+People often start to feel exhausted and fatigued within this system.
 They tune out, disengage and simply don’t buy into the process, which in turn stunts innovation efforts and stops it in its tracks.

 What has gone wrong?
 Why have our best efforts at implementing an innovation process or system failed?

 The Individual in Innovation